 If you really want to maximize donations, open up your online auction page to people not in attendance, which will bring in more donations from outside sources.
-Just make sure to share your event information on social media and across other platforms to spread the word!
+Spread the word on social media!

-One tried-and-true P2P fundraising campaign is the head shaving fundraiser, because it combines multiple aspects of traditional P2P campaigns, including:
+One tried-and-true peer-to-peer fundraising campaign is the head shaving fundraiser, because it combines multiple aspects of traditional peer-to-peer campaigns, including:

 Because they require lots of participants, most Dance Marathons are often hosted by schools and universities with a built-in participant population.

-Students set up individual or team P2P fundraising pages and leverage their extensive social networks to raise money for the cause.
+Students set up individual or team peer-to-peer fundraising pages and leverage their extensive social networks to raise money for the cause.

 Dance Marathons are traditionally associated with children’s hospitals and children’s cancer research, making them the perfect peer-to-peer fundraising idea.